Our Favourite Homestays In India

-When we began India Someday and began helping people travel to India, never did we once think that we would come across lovely bed and breakfasts and homestays which would make someone’s trip to India that much more memorable.
-After 6 years of running the company and having send 3000+ people to different homestays in the country we have tried to make a shortlist of some of our favorite homestays in India.
+When we began India Someday with helping people travel to India, never did we once think that we would come across such lovely bed and breakfasts and homestays.
+After 6 years of running the company and having sent 3000+ people to different homestays in the country, we have tried to make a shortlist of some of our favourite homestays in India.

 Jaipur Friendly Villa – Jaipur

-Run by a lovely couple the Mehra’s this lovely home is tucked away in a quiet residential part of Jaipur.
-This is a cosy accommodation which comes with perks like a large projector to watch films, the charming Shveta and Kul who are always ready for a conversation.
+Run by a lovely couple, the Mehra’s, this quaint home is tucked away in a quiet residential part of Jaipur.
+This is a cosy accommodation which comes with perks like a large projector to watch films and charming hosts, Shveta and Kul, who are always ready for a conversation.
 Each room of course has en suite bathroom with 24 hours supply of running water (both hot and cold), air conditioning, and all modern amenities that you would need in a room.
 The two terraces are great places to lounge after a long day of sightseeing.
 Shveta and Kul both love helping people plan their day in Jaipur so ask them as many questions.
-They run an absolutely amazing and friendly home-stay, Oh and I must not forget the breakfast! local food cooked fresh and delicious forevery morning.
+They run an absolutely amazing and friendly homestay, Oh and I must not forget the breakfast! local food cooked fresh and delicious for every morning.

 Sunnymead Bed and Breakfast – Shimla